dlau613/Lab4/README.md

 ###Part 1 – parallel updates to a shared variable
 State of Deliverables
-Source for a the source for a C program and Makefile that cleanly (no warnings) builds using gcc on an x86-64 GNU/Linux system, implements the (below) specified command line options, drives one or more parallel threads that do adds and subtracts to a shared variable, and reports on the final sum and performance. **source of C program is lab4.c, Makefile is Makefile.
-Makefile currently does not build cleanly**
+Source for a the source for a C program and Makefile that cleanly (no warnings) builds using gcc on an x86-64 GNU/Linux system, implements the (below) specified command line options, drives one or more parallel threads that do adds and subtracts to a shared variable, and reports on the final sum and performance.

 graphs of:
 the average time per operation vs the number of iterations